 The table below highlights topical scope that cadets are engaged in.

-The depth of research and the opportunity to engage with contemporary and critical problems would not have been possible without USMA’s leadership, our world class faculty and, most importantly, our generous sponsors.
-USMA faculty and staff tirelessly guide and mentor cadets to new heights.
-The passion for teaching and developing future “leaders of character is evident in each of these capstone design projects, competition projects, thesis defenses, poster displays, individual and group performances, film screenings, and presentations (Jebb, 2017)
+The depth of research and the opportunity to engage with contemporary and critical problems would not be possible without USMA’s leadership, our world class faculty and, most importantly, our generous sponsors.
+West Point faculty and staff tirelessly guide and mentor cadets to new levels of accomplishment.
+"The passion for teaching and developing future leaders of character is evident in each of these capstone design and competition projects."
+(Jebb, 2017)

 Project presentations will be held in various academic buildings throughout the post including Thayer Hall, Mahan Hall, Lincoln Hall, Washington Hall, Jefferson Hall, Bartlett Hall, Building 606 (Law), Kimsey Center and the West Point Club Ballroom.
-For the second consecutive year, the Projects Day App is avialable for smart phones, tablets and computers and creates a perfect environment for all stakeholders to engage and collaborate.
-USMA staff, faculty, and cadets from all four graduate classes as well as our guests and visitors are able to use the app to view the Projects Day 2017 schedule in advance, search projects, build a personal schedule, view information about our sponsors, and most importantly, interact with our cadets and provide valuable feedback.
+For the second consecutive year, a Projects Day App is avialable for smart phones, tablets and computers and creates a dynamic environment for all stakeholders to engage and collaborate.
+USMA staff, faculty, and cadets from all four graduate classes as well as our guests and visitors can use the app to view the Projects Day 2017 schedule in advance, search projects, build a personal schedule, view information about our sponsors, and most importantly, interact with our cadets and provide valuable feedback.
 Student presentations are identified in the program by time of day and affiliated department.
 Maps of West Point and of the central area buildings where the presentations are held are provided in the program.

 Cadets will be competing for the annual Scott R. Clark (USMA 1985) Innovation for Soldiers Award, presented to a cadet project that demonstrates an innovative approach to solving a problem of direct application to the soldier in the field.
 Additionally, cadets will be competing for the Walter W. Hollis Award that recognizes excellence in Operations Research or Systems Analysis.
 The US Army Training and Doctrine Command (TRADOC) Army Warfighting Challenges Award is presented to the USMA Cadets whose projects best demonstrate potential solutions to support the future Warfighter.
 The projects must directly support one or more of the twenty Army Warfighting Challenges ranging from Security Force Assistance to Maneuver Warfare.
 Each department has the opportunity to nominate multiple projects to compete for the award.
 Although students from the United States Military